 Avoiding meat travelling is also a great way to avoid getting sick and try some really flavoursome new food.
 When I was in Sri Lanka, I met quite a few people who got food poisoning and I was totally fine for my whole 3 week trip as I didn’t touch meat once.

 This is just one small way you can reduce your carbon footprint abroad – even if you struggle to do it at home.

 According to Qantas and Jetstar, only one in ten passengers will pay to counteract their flight’s carbon emissions.
 I have to admit that only until recently I was also one of the 9 who didn’t.

-Again, it’s just an easy extra click at the checkout and so although it will make your ticket a bit more expensive, no additional effort is needed at all.
+Again, it’s just an easy extra click at the checkout.
+Although it will make your ticket a tiny bit more expensive, no additional effort is needed at all.

 (This post contains affiliate links meaning should you purchase a product via this link, I’ll earn a tiney tiny commission at no extra cost to you.
 Thanks for your support!)